WillSumerfield/SimpleRobotSim/README.md

 * **Optional: --agent-save-file**
   * **When Training:** The name of the file to save the agent to.
 Can be used to avoid overwriting another agent save file.
 Defaults to *agent.pkl*
   * **When Testing:** The name of the agent save file to read from.
 Defaults to *agent.pkl*

+To view graphs, run `tensorboard --logdir training_logs` to view the performance and stats of the model over training.

+To view a video of the model's performance, run the model in testing mode and then check the `videos` folder.